Best mountain bike helmets 2023 - top-rated head protection for the trail

 £280

 The Mainline is Smiths' first entry into the full-face helmet market.
-While it is expensive, it can definitely earn its keep – it’s supremely comfortable and it fits the bill for an enduro-focused full face almost perfectly.
+While expensive, it can earn its keep – it’s supremely comfortable and fits the bill for an enduro-focused full face almost perfectly.
 It has both the MIPS and Koroyd rotational-impact protection systems for impressive safety, though the Koroyd does somewhat restrict airflow.

-- Read our full review of the Smith Mainline helmet for more information on its features and how it performed on test
+Read our full review of the Smith Mainline helmet for more information on its features and how it performed during testing.

 IXS Trigger FF helmet